 Primary Duties and Responsibilities: Execute scripted outbound calls using a defined list of sale candidates in a clear, concise and efficient manner; Become proficient in VISTA Database and Ticketing System, along with other CRM tools as identified; Have proficient knowledge about all Membership options and programmatical offerings for both Groups and Individuals; Be responsible for seeking out a manager for additional information and call support as needed; Document updates in information and feedback delivered during contact calls; Ensure all pledges are received, processed and paid according to appropriate departmental policies; Become skilled in suggestive selling of theater programs, Memberships and other up-sell experiences; Process and mail confirmations and unfulfilled pledge invoices; Solve problems systematically, using sound business judgment, and following through on commitments; Outstanding attendance record is critical, punctual adherence to scheduled work start times; Consistently meet established departmental productivity, schedule adherence, and quality standards; Provide premier level of customer service to all guests.

-Unscheduled part-time.
+Unscheduled Part-Time.
 5-19 hours per week.
 Schedule will vary, but mostly weekends, some evening, holidays a must.
-Temporary Until February 2016
+TEMPORARY THROUGH AUGUST 2016.

 Minimum Qualifications: High school education; Computer proficiency and willingness to learn new systems.
 History of customer service experience in an attraction venue preferred.
 Excellent cash handling skills/experience a must.